tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-speaking-at-itproceed-2015.md

 You will learn how you can use Power BI in your environment and how you can bring self-service BI to the next level.

 You can check the full agenda [here][2].
 There is still room available, so hurry up and register [here][3].
-Oh wait, I didn&#8217;t mention the best part yet: the event is totally free!
+Oh wait, I didn't mention the best part yet: the event is totally free!

 See you at ITPROceed!